hindmasj/my-nifi-cluster/docs/experiment-write_to_redis.md

 1. Open configuration and change the name to "Redis Enrichment Test Bed".
 1. Start version control again under a new name.

+When you are ready to run the test, use the data in "samples/sample-redis-traffic.json", copy to the default producer and observe the results in the default consumer.

 ### Delete These

 You can delete the AvroSchemaRegistry and CSVReader services.